 Clinical educator, Philips Health Systems Ltd

-Mr Alun Jenkins is a clinical educator in hospital ventilation.
-He is a registered allied healthcare professional, with over 35 years of experience in acute hospital clinical practice, management and medical education experience – both in the UK and internationally – prior to joining the Philips hospital ventilation team.
+Mr Alun Jenkins is a registered allied healthcare professional, with over 35 years’ experience in acute hospital care, clinical practice and medical education, both in the UK and internationally, before joining the Philips hospital ventilation team.

 Alun JenkinsClinical educator, Philips Health Systems Ltd